Understanding the FDIC

 To provide funding, FDIC-insured banks pay premiums into the fund.
 With numerous banks paying premiums, the cost of bank failures is shared and spread out over time.
 That situation can create a moral hazard by tempting banks to take risks, knowing that other banks will clean up the mess.
-To combat this, regulated banks have to meet certain criteria to be FDIC-insured.
+In recognition of this risk, regulated banks have to meet certain criteria to be FDIC-insured.

 Although the insurance fund is self-funded, FDIC insurance is usually considered “government guaranteed.”
 The assumption is that the U.S. Treasury would step in if the FDIC insurance fund were to run out of money.

 In addition to insuring bank deposits, the FDIC oversees activities at many banks and thrift institutions.
 That oversight is intended to promote a safe banking environment where bank failures are less likely to occur.

 When banks do fail, the FDIC gets involved.
 The agency coordinates the cleanup by finding another bank to take over the failed institution’s deposits and loans.
 For most customers, bank failures are relatively uneventful—largely due to the FDIC.
 Customers can typically count on their money being there, and they often continue using the same checks and payment cards.